 - Sold in the USA

-To assemble this list, each member of the Cigar Dojo staff, including contributing reviewers, builds their own, personal ranking of the top 10 cigars of 2020 (using the guidelines listed above).
+To assemble this list, each member of the Cigar Dojo staff (a panel of nine for 2021), including contributing reviewers, builds their own, personal ranking of the top 10 cigars of 2021 (using the guidelines listed above).
 Cigars are then given points, with the no. 1 cigar receiving 10 points, the no. 2 cigar receiving 9 points, etc. Cigars that do not receive at least two votes are then discarded, ensuring that an outlier cannot enter the list simply because it receives 10 points from a single vote.
 After the points are tallied, the top 20 cigars are then tweaked by Cigar Dojo’s founding members, Eric and Jordan Guttormson, ensuring all picks are consistent with the culture Cigar Dojo has worked to cultivate since 2012.

 Top 5 Limited Edition List